ZodanMedia/wp-mini-menu/README.md

 * Show a link to the menus, widgets, plugins and users sections

+## What needs to be done?

+* Add more items/support for major plugins
+* Make stuff configurable

 ## WordPress version support

 This should work as of WordPress v5.0.1